St Agnes, Virgin and Martyr

 St Pancras the Martyr

-He was buried in the cemetery on the Aurelian Way, and a magnificent Basilica now stands over his tomb.
-Here in this parish of which he is the secondary patron we honour him with a High Mass on the Saturday following his feast day, 12th May,and before Mass we have Devotions at his Shrine and a Procession of the Relic of St Pancras which we possess.
+Here in this parish, of which he is the secondary patron, we honour him with a High Mass on the Sunday nearest to his feast day, 12th May,and before Mass we have Devotions at his Shrine and a Procession of the Relic of St Pancras which we possess.

 The Lord Bishop of Wiawso censing the Statue of St Pancras on St Pancras's Day 2010.